williamleif/GraphSAGE/README.md

 The example_unsupervised.sh and example_supervised.sh files contain example usages of the code, which use the unsupervised and supervised variants of GraphSAGE, respectively.
 Note that example_unsupervised.sh sets a very small max iteration number, which can be increased to improve performance.
+We generally found that performance continued to improve even after the loss was very near convergence (i.e., even when the loss was decreasing at a very slow rate).

 #### Input format
 As input, at minimum the code requires that a --train_prefix option is specified which specifies the following data files:

-* <train_prefix>-G.json -- "A networkx-specified json file describing the input graph."
+* <train_prefix>-G.json -- A networkx-specified json file describing the input graph.
+Nodes have 'val' and 'test' attributes specifying if they are a part of the validation and test sets, respectively.
-* <train_prefix>-id_map.json -- "A json-stored dictionary mapping the graph node ids to consecutive integers."
+* <train_prefix>-id_map.json -- A json-stored dictionary mapping the graph node ids to consecutive integers.
-* <train_prefix>-id_map.json -- "A json-stored dictionary mapping the graph node ids to classes."
+* <train_prefix>-id_map.json -- A json-stored dictionary mapping the graph node ids to classes.
-* <train_prefix>-feats.npy --- "A numpy-stored array of node features; ordering given by id_map.json"
+* <train_prefix>-feats.npy --- A numpy-stored array of node features; ordering given by id_map.json
-* <train_prefix>-walks.txt --- "A text file specifying random walk co-occurrences (one pair per line)" (*only for unsupervised)
+* <train_prefix>-walks.txt --- A text file specifying random walk co-occurrences (one pair per line) (*only for unsupervised version of graphsage)

 To run the model on a new dataset, you need to make data files in the format described above.
 To run random walks for the unsupervised model and to generate the <prefix>-walks.txt file)